 CBL is widely used for teaching in Law, Medicine, Information Technology, Psychology, and other fields where problem solving and understanding the human component is important.

-This site and the Molly web development framework used to build the cases were developed by Ronald P. Vullo, Ph.D. of the Department of Information Sciences and Technologies and MAGIC (Media, Arts, Games, Interaction and Creativity) Center.
+This site and the Molly web development framework used to build the cases were developed by Ronald P. Vullo, Ph.D. of the Department of Information Sciences and Technologies and METAL Lab.
 Dr. Vullo has extensive experience in the areas of web development, information sciences, education,

 as well as medical informatics, dental informatics and educational applications development.
 His Molly web framework has been used in the development of electronic health record prototypes, mobile web apps, distance learning tools, online communities, virtual reality environments, and myriad other web applications and services.